ovh/docs/pages/web/web-paas/configuration-routes/guide.en-au.md

 ## Objective

-$partner_full allows you to define the routes used in your environments.
+Web PaaS allows you to define the routes used in your environments.

-A route describes how an incoming HTTP request is going to be processed by $partner_full.
+A route describes how an incoming HTTP request is going to be processed by Web PaaS.
 The routes are defined using the `.platform/routes.yaml` file in your Git repository.

 If you don't have one, use the commands below to create it: